cloudfoundry-incubator/kubecf/doc/Contribute.md

 ## Rotating Secrets

-__Rotating secrets__ is in general the process of updating one or more secrets to new values and restarting all affecteds pods so that they will use these new values.
+__Rotating secrets__ is in general the process of updating one or more secrets to new values and restarting all affected pods so that they will use these new values.

 Most of the process is automatic.
 How to trigger it is explained in [General Secret Rotation](secret_rotation_general.md).

-Beyond this the keys used to encrypt the Cloud Controller Database (CCDB) can also be rotated, however they do not exist as general secrets of the KubeCF deployment.
+Beyond this, the keys used to encrypt the Cloud Controller Database (CCDB) can also be rotated, however, they do not exist as general secrets of the KubeCF deployment.
 This means that the general process explained above __does not apply__ to them.